NeuroClarity/neuron/README.md

 # Neuron

 ## SETUP
-1. Create a virtual env and activate it with python 3.6
-2. `pip install -r requirements.txt` to install dependencies and the entire package locally
-3. run `pip install -e .` to install neuron as a package
+1. Make sure you have `virtualenv` installed
+2. Run the env creation script `./create_env.sh`.
+If you get a permission denied error run `chmod +x ./create_env.sh`
+3. To activate your environment in the future you can run `source venv/bin/activate` from the root directory.
+To see what virtual env you are in run `echo $VIRTUAL_ENV`
-3. If you ever make a dependency change or install something, make sure the tests pass and then run `pip freeze > requirements.txt` to push the updates
+4. If you ever make a dependency change or install something, make sure the tests pass and then run `pip freeze > requirements.txt` to push the updates

 ## Starting the Service
+`flask run` from the root directory
+Make sure to `export FLASK_APP=run.py`

+## AWS
-`python3 main.py` will run the service (it will start reading from SQS) To connect to AWS it is requied that the auth id and token are stored in ~/.aws/credentials``
+To connect to AWS it is requied that the auth id and token are stored in ~/.aws/credentials``